kounelios13/UGSM/docs/documentation.md

 To write a theme you can open the `Developer Tools` and use the `Element Inspector` to see the elements of the page you want to style

+#### Assuming you have added some themes

+If you have added some themes before they will show up in a select box.From there choose the one you want and then press `Apply theme`